 Grab a Friend

-Exercising is often easier when you do it with a buddy.
+Exercising is often more manageable when you do it with a buddy.
 You are certainly more likely to stick to it if you don’t want to let someone else down.

 Chances are, many of your fellow students are having the same problem, so why not buddy up and make some exercise plans together?